The Bugatti Veyron 16.4

 What you see above is not hyperbole or journalistic license.
 The Bugatti Veyron acceleration abilities are almost untouchable.
 If you find yourself on a deserted highway at 3 am in Mexico, you know what must be done.
 Using the top-speed key in a special lock cylinder transforms the car.
 The suspension drops and the aerodynamics are engaged.
 Exhaust is opened and the turbos are spooled.
 Invoking launch control, the Bugatti Veyron 0-60 is gone in less than 2.5 seconds.

 You can’t inhale due to 1.0 G pushing you into the seats.
 NHRA legends are left behind as the Bugatti Veyron quarter mile is eclipsed in 10.1 seconds.
 Passing 1,320 feet at 140 mph, you really begin to put the power down.
 Sure you could trade top speed for acceleration with more potent differential gears, but your Bugatti Veyron top speed will be reached just shy of 260 mph.
-The weight of 4,147 lbs offers a nice road-hugging feel, while offering a power-to-weight ratio better than many fighter aircraft.
+The Bugatti Veyron weight is 4,147 lbs, and while that might seem heavy, you have to consider that it carries a 16 cylinder engine, and is propelled by 987 horsepower.
+As a result, the weight offers a nice road-hugging feel, while offering a power-to-weight ratio better than many fighter aircraft.

 Bugatti Veyron Engine:

 Now we turn our attention to the elephant in the room.
-What makes the Bugatti Veyron specs possible is its 8.0-liter engine.
+What makes the legendary ability of the Bugatti Veyron possible is its 8.0-liter engine.
 It is essentially two VR8 blocks sharing a crankshaft.
 This genius design traces its roots back to the legendary VR6.
+Cars like the Volkswagen Corrado, and the legendary Golf R32 gave the engineers the know-how of putting a large, powerful engine in a footprint that wouldn’t otherwise fit that size of power plant.
+The Bugatti Veyron engine takes that know-how to the absolute max.
 The Siamese bores pack eight cylinders under each head, with four camshafts operating the 64 valves.
 Having the same 3.39″ bore and stroke, the engine is a square design aimed at equal horsepower and torque.
 At wide-open throttle and top-speed, the Bugatti Veyron fuel pumps are moving 1.4 Gallons Per Minute!

-You will have 3 miles per gallon at 259 mph.
+Because of the absolutely massive Veyron engine size of 8 liters, you will have a rather shocking 3 miles per gallon at 259 mph.
 The adaptive boost-pressure fuel injection adds a few pounds of fuel pressure for every pound of boost pressure.
 This prevents a lean condition since the intake has intercoolers just before the injectors.
 Running wide open will empty the 26-gallon Bugatti Veyron gas tank in 12 minutes, providing your tires are brand new.
 If your tires are not showroom fresh the car will not allow you to risk your life.
 Stop & go driving will offer 8 mpg in the city, and a wild 14 mpg under “normal” highway cruising.

 Fuel is constantly being circulated back to the tank to keep it cool, not unlike the systems of the SR-71 Blackbird.
 Oil is also in motion, traveling through the dry sump system and its own radiator.
 An oil change will cost $21,000 at the dealer because it takes calls for 27 hours of labor.
 The Bugatti Veyron has 9 drain plugs for the 60W oil.
 Being thick as molasses when cold, the unfortunate technician will be forced to drain the beast at operating temperature (230 degrees F).